Academy Award for Best Actress

 The Academy Award for Best Actress is an award presented annually by the Academy of Motion Picture Arts and Sciences (AMPAS).
 It has been awarded since the 1st Academy Awards to an actress who has delivered an outstanding performance in a leading role in a film released that year.
-The award is traditionally presented by the previous year's Best Actor winner.
+The award was traditionally presented by the previous year's Best Actor winner.
 However, in recent years, it has shifted towards being presented by previous years' Best Actress winners instead.

-The Best Actress award has been presented 97 times, to 80 different actresses.
-The first winner was Janet Gaynor for her roles in 7th Heaven (1927), Street Angel (1928), and Sunrise: A Song of Two Humans (1927), and the most recent winner is Mikey Madison for her role in Anora (2024).
+The Best Actress award has been presented 98 times, to 81 different actresses.
+The first winner was Janet Gaynor for her roles in 7th Heaven (1927), Street Angel (1928), and Sunrise: A Song of Two Humans (1927), and the most recent winner is Jessie Buckley for her portrayal of Agnes Shakespeare in Hamnet (2025).
 The record for most wins is four, held by Katharine Hepburn; Frances McDormand has won three times, and thirteen other actresses have won the award twice.
 Meryl Streep has received the most nominations in the category—seventeen—and has won twice.
 At the 41st Academy Awards in 1969, Barbra Streisand and Katharine Hepburn received the same number of votes and so shared the award, the only time this has occurred.